Jose-Torres1221/Jose-Torres1221/README.md

 ---

 ### :man_technologist: About Me :
-I am an Informatics student at the School of Information at The University of Texas at Austin :metal:
+I am an Informatics student at the School of Information at The University of Texas at Austin :metal: <br>
+Driven junior data-analyst with a focus on using statistical analysis, data visualization and analytical thinking to create solutions for real-world problems.
+Experienced in cutting-edge technologies through published research, impactful projects and thoughtful presentations.
+Dedicated to creating stories with data to create high-quality, high-impact innovative solutions through a highly-detailed organized workflow.

 - :notebook_with_decorative_cover: I am an iSchool Inclusion Institute (I3) Scholar
   - Published in 2024 iConference
   - Published in 2024 Society for Information Technology and Teacher Education (SITE)
 - :mag: Research under UT Austin iSchool AI & NLP Lab
   - Published in 2025 AAAI conference
+  - Published in 2025 NACL conference
 - :books: Always reading to stay informed of any new developments and technologies
 - Follow my progress as I learn and master the <a href = "https://trello.com/b/M0fCauXK/ossu-math-jose-torres"> OSSU Mathematics Curriculum </a>